 6. Take Your Exams as Soon as You Can (and Apply Early)

-SAT and ACT exams are usually required pieces of your college application, but not always.
+SAT and ACT exams are sometimes required for your college application, but not always.
 At Azusa Pacific, both exams are optional but can add an additional demonstration of your academic achievement to your application.
 If you need to (or choose to) take either of the exams, sign up as soon as you can.

 Getting these tests finished early will free up time, giving you more flexibility to work on your college applications.
 And if you don’t score as well as you expect, you’ll have time to take them again, if you choose.